Determining When a Parent is Unfit for Custody in Maine

 In the best case, a couple who decides to separate and divorce will have reasonable conversations about the well-being of their children and work to help their children live to their potential.
 Child custody decisions are best made by parents—not courts.
 If conversation, or mediation fails, Maine courts can make those decisions as well.

-If you are thinking about separation or already involved in divorce in Maine, an experienced family law or child custody attorney can help you understand options for you and your children as you move into the next chapter of life.
+If you are thinking about separation or already involved in divorce and believe that your spouse may be an unfit co-parent, an experienced family law or child custody attorney can help you understand options for you and your children as you move into the next chapter of life.

-Call 207-230-6884 or contact us online to schedule a consult with one of our highly skilled family law attorneys today.
+Call 207-230-6884 or contact us online to schedule a consult with one of our highly skilled divorce & family law lawyers today.

 We serve many clients, just like you, across Maine in Cumberland, York, Sagadahoc, & Lincoln Counties.